andock/andock/docs/configuration/andock.md

 # Configuration
-The andock configuration file `.andock/andock.yml` contains provides a number of variables to configure the build and the deploy process.
+The Andock configuration file `.andock/andock.yml` provides a number of variables to configure the build and the deploy process.

-With [hooks](hooks.md) you can setup the build and deploy process.
+With [hooks](hooks.md) you can define whats happen while build and deploy.

 You can generate basic configuration files with `fin andock config generate`

-Configuration files overview:
+Configuration files:

 | File name                  | Description |
 |----------------------------|:------------|